Job Postings for Instructors

 - Spring/Summer 2021: Monday, March 1 to Sunday, March 8, 2021

 - Chang School courses are delivered in various modes, including classroom, online, and hybrid.
-For Fall 2020, all courses will be delivered in an online format.
+For Winter 2021, all courses will be delivered in an online format.
 During the recruiting period, posted job openings are found and applied for on Ryerson University’s Careers website.

 Qualifications, including specific qualifications for courses taught online, are unique to each course and are listed in each job posting.

 It is each applicant’s responsibility to ensure that they review the qualifications listed in the job poster and submit a teaching dossier that contains all required documentation and evidence of qualifications specifically requested in the job posting.
 Please provide evidence in your teaching dossier of your online teaching experience.